massive-oss/minject/README.md

 * metadata based annotation of injection points
 * injecting into:
-    * properties (i.e. setters)
+    * properties
-    * variables
     * methods (with support for optional arguments)
     * constructors (with support for optional arguments)

 * named injections, allowing for more specific binding of injections than just by their type.
-(See "Defining injection points")
+(See "defining injection points")
 * @post annotations for invoking methods after all injections have been applied
 * mapping:
-    * values
+    * values of nearly any type (enums, abstracts, typedefs, functions)
     * classes (of which new instances are created for each injection)
     * singletons (which are created lazily on first injection and then reused for each additional injection of the same rule)
     * rules (which allows sharing singletons between multiple mapping rules)

 * creating child injectors which share their parents' injection mappings but can define additional mappings complementing or replacing the parents' ones
 * querying for the existence of injection rules using Injector#hasMapping
 * direct application of injection rules using Injector#getInstance